utk231/aws-cloudformation-ecs/cloudformation/staging-test/README.md

     1. May have to hit the refresh button a few times to get updated information.
 1. Click on "{stack-name}" stack
 1. Click on "Outputs" tab
-1. Click on "WebAppUrl" value
+1. Click on URLs:
+    1. UrlApiServerHeartbeat
+    1. UrlJupyter
+    1. UrlSwagger
+    1. UrlWebApp
+    1. UrlXterm